smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 nvidiaProfileInspector (as admin) (click magnifying glass for more options) edit _GLOBAL_DRIVER_PROFILE (Base Profile) or game name to add RR/DLSS/ect Enable DLSS-FG override - (Enhanced FG)
-Enable DLSS-RR override -
-Enable DLSS-SR override - (DLSS4 override DLSS3) (test)
-Override DLSSG multi-frame count -
+Enable DLSS-RR override - (Ray Reconstruction, use if you RTX) Enable DLSS-SR override - (DLSS4 override DLSS3) Override DLSSG multi-frame count -
 Override DLSS-SR presets -
 Texture Filtering - LOD Bias set what you want (Negative LOD bias needs to be set to Allow) (for testing)